denten-books/plain-text/1-device.md

 from things to ideas: from words and sentences to stories, novels, and verse.
 Echoing Boris Eichenbaum in "How *The Overcoat* is Made," Lubbock was interested in mechanics of literary craft---in how the thing is made.
-He promised to view a "handful of familiar novels [...] with some particularity," but without judgement or critique.
-"How they are made is the only question I ask," he wrote [@shklovksy_poetika_1919; @lubbock_craft_1921, 12 & 28;
+He promised to view "a few familiar novels [...] with some particularity," but without judgement or critique.
+"How they are made is the only question I shall ask," he wrote [@shklovksy_poetika_1919; @lubbock_craft_1921, 12, 28;
 @eichenbaum_how_1995].
 Since the author of the book was a "craftsman" it is therefore the critic's role to "overtake him at his work and see how the book was made," Lubbock wrote elsewhere [@lubbock_craft_1921, 274].
 His usage of object-oriented vocabulary---his "parts," "forms," "shapes," "proportions," and "designs"---nevertheless referred to constructs mental and ideational, just as it was for Shklovsky or Eichenbaum.
-"The book vanishes as we lay our hands on it," Lubbock wrote [@lubbock_craft_1921, 273].
-Critics must chose to see either the trees or the forest.
+"The book vanishes as we lay hands on it," Lubbock wrote [@lubbock_craft_1921, 273].
+Critics must choose to see either the trees or the forest.
 As the totality of the work comes into view, the technical details of craft---and therefore the book itself---disappear.
 Conversely, when viewed up close, the technical particulates obscure sight of the work as a whole.

 Lubbock writes that the "real heart and substance of the book [...] stands out more clearly for the obscurity into which the less essential parts of it